 Nix the Netflix on Mondays and join us at The Beresford instead, for some free popcorn and half-priced pizzas.
-Monday Movie Nights kick off at 8pm, with 49% off specials on select wines.*
+We kick off at 8pm.

 *not valid on public holidays.